moderndatacompany/dataos.info/docs/resources/lens/index.md

 - **Real-time Verification and Validation:** Lens features a local development environment that supports real-time inspection and validation of models.
 This minimizes delays caused by SQL syntax errors, and the inclusion of a web app for model inspection allows issues to be identified and resolved before deployment.

-- **API Support**
+- **Segments:** [Segments](/resources/lens/working_with_segments/) are predefined filters that enable the definition of complex filtering logic in SQL.
+They allow you to create specific subsets of data, such as users from a particular city, which can be reused across different queries and reports.
+This feature helps streamline the data exploration process by simplifying the creation of reusable filters.

-Lens enhances interoperability by simplifying application development with support for [Postgres API](/resources/lens/exploration_of_deployed_lens_using_sql_apis/), [REST API](/resources/lens/exploration_of_deployed_lens_using_rest_apis/), and [GraphQL](/resources/lens/exploration_of_deployed_lens_using_graphql/).
-These integrations enable interactions with external systems and applications.
-For detailed information on using these APIs, see the API Documentation.
+- **API Support:** Lens enhances interoperability by simplifying application development with support for [Postgres API](/resources/lens/exploration_of_deployed_lens_using_sql_apis/), [REST API](/resources/lens/exploration_of_deployed_lens_using_rest_apis/), and [GraphQL](/resources/lens/exploration_of_deployed_lens_using_graphql/).
+Additionally, learn how to [work with payloads](/resources/lens/working_with_payloads) for querying and interacting with the system in the API Documentation.

-- **First-Class BI Integration**
+- **Governance and Access Control:** Lens ensures data governance through[ user group management and data policies](/resources/lens/working_with_user_groups_and_data_policies/), enabling precise control over who can access and interact with data models.

-Lens improves interoperability through robust integration with Superset, with ongoing efforts to extend connectivity to Tableau and PowerBI.
+- **BI Integration:** Lens improves interoperability through robust integration with Superset, with ongoing efforts to extend connectivity to Tableau and PowerBI.
 This ensures that data models can be easily utilized across various BI platforms, enhancing the overall analytics experience.
-For more details on BI integration, visit the [BI Integration Guide](/resources/lens/bi_integration/)
+For more details on BI integration, visit the [BI Integration Guide](/resources/lens/bi_integration/).

 - **Performance Optimization through Flash:** Designed to work with DataOS Lakehouse and Iceberg-format depots, [Flash](/resources/stacks/flash/) improves query performance by leveraging in-memory execution.
 This optimization ensures that data teams can efficiently handle large-scale queries with enhanced speed and performance.